TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * Once cleared it was identificed there was a requirement to update add_to_bag and contexts.py, however another issue arrived where you could only add one of each package at a time.
 This would confuse user and so site re-design so only 1 package and purchse can be created, edited, deleted at a time.
 But one purchased it is stored as unique.

 # To Do
-    - Initiate pacakge app in line for use similar to bag
+    - Initiate pacakge app in line for use similar to bag - Done
+    - Update edit and remove from bag links
+        * potential to create a new template for edit attempted but failed, need help
+        * Remove package fail when using pop

 # Re-Plan:
     - Choose Package (choice fo 3)